tamagui/tamagui/README.md

 ## Features

 SnackUI is light.
 It doesn't prescribe much beyond providing a few basic views that help you lay things out and providing the optimizing compiler.
-It aims to be a **win-win-win-win**:
+It aims to be a **win-win-win-win-win**:

+- **Nicer base views**: Stacks are easy to learn and use
 - **Less up front time**: No more jumping between style/view, no time spent thinking about naming things.
 - **Less long term maintenance**: No dead code to clean up, no thinking about merging shared styles.
 - **Smaller bundle sizes**: Because everything is extracted to atomic CSS and theres no managing duplicate styles, you ship less JS and lighten your bundle.